toilville/code-of-conduct/VIOLATION_REPORT_TEMPLATE.md

 [Any additional notes, considerations, or lessons learned]

+**Sponsored by Toilville** - We believe in building inclusive communities where everyone can thrive.
+We stand with the principles that No One Is Illegal, Black Rights Matter, and we must Protect Trans Kids.
+Need assistance with Code of Conduct enforcement procedures?
+[Contact us](https://www.itstoilville.com/) for professional community management support.

 ---

 **Confidentiality Notice**: This report contains sensitive information and should be handled according to the project's privacy and confidentiality policies.